Romsley, Worcestershire

 Romsley is a village and civil parish in the Bromsgrove District of Worcestershire, England, on the east side of the Clent Hills about 4 miles south of Halesowen.
 In 2001 it had a population of 1,601.

+The name Romsley possibly derives from the Old English hræfnslēah, hramsalēah or rammslēah, meaning 'raven's wood/clearing', 'wild garlic wood/clearing' and 'ram's wood/clearing' respectively.